Is sleep apnea a disability? Learn what sleep apnea is, if it’s covered by the Social Security Disability program and how to treat it.

 There may be treatments or things you can do to improve or even eliminate your sleep apnea.

 If I lose weight, will my sleep apnea go away?

-These fatty deposits put pressure on the upper airway, which causes obstruction and make it more difficult to breathe.
+These fatty deposits put pressure on the upper airway.
+In turn, this causes obstruction and makes it more difficult to breathe.

 When someone loses excess weight and maintains a healthy BMI, there is less pressure on their respiratory system.
 Less pressure means it is easier to breathe.

 If you’re reading this and ready to dust off your old Jane Fonda workout DVDs, be sure to check with your doctor before squeezing into a leotard.